 The Land Beneath Our Feet – Cultural Geography

 “Cultural geography is the study of cultural products and norms and their variations across and relations to spaces and places.
 It focuses on describing and analyzing the ways language, religion, economy, government and other cultural phenomena vary or remain constant, from one place to another and on explaining how humans function spatially.”
 Wikipedia

 Put simply ‘Cultural Geography’ is the term used to describe the effects that landscape and places have on human lives.
 Except there is nothing simple about it, this is the entirety of landscape in a particular location and the effect that it creates on the entirety of human existence in that place (everything – all of it).
 To see how far reaching this is check out the 20 subcategories and 65 pages through the Wikipedia link above.

 “Given that Britain has, for its size, one of the richest and most diverse sets of geological features of any country in the world” (Contemporary Britain by John McCormick p37), created by the diversity of our landscapes, it can be easily seen why we have one of the most diverse set of cultural identities.

 Landscape and place not only exert these influences on the human life of an area.
 Within the animistic world view the life-force energy flows through everything and, as it flows through landscape and place it is influenced by the features that if flows through, creating a unique ‘Spirit of Place’.

 A view that is very often heard expressed by the perpetrators of cultural appropriation is that, ‘it doesn’t make any difference what you work with it is all the same, isn’t it?
 NO IT ISN’T

-Water also takes on properties from the land through which it flows – but that doesn’t make any difference does it? – after all it is all just water, isn’t it?
+Water takes on properties from the land through which it flows, it absorbs minerals and chemicals from the land as it goes – but that doesn’t make any difference does it? – after all it is all just water, isn’t it?